DanielMoscoso/100day_challenge/Readme.txt

 		-Making a timer in minutes.
 		-Now it looks like an actual timer when the number is "00".
 		-How  to set a new timer after the old one expired.
+		-Just a little more and the logic is finished.
 ===============================================================================